itsthejoker/itsthejoker.github.io/empathy_and_trauma/index.md

 ## Inpatients and Empathy

 While at the hospital, I spend a fair amount of time with inpatients in their rooms.
-I'm not going to get into the details of it, but suffice it to say that I engage with them in a form of 'play therapy'.
+I'm not going to get into the details of it, but suffice it to say that I play video games a form of 'play therapy'.

 {{< admonition type=info title="Definition Check!" >}}
 `Outpatients` are folks who come to the hospital and are discharged that day.